Buying real estate in Cape Town?

 What are the total closing costs in Cape Town in 2026 as a percentage?

-As of early 2026, total closing costs when buying property in Cape Town typically range from 2% to 10% of the purchase price, depending heavily on the property value and whether transfer duty applies.
+As of early 2026, the total closing costs when buying property in Cape Town typically range from around 2% to 4% of the purchase price at the lower end (below roughly R1.2 million, where no transfer duty applies), rising to about 6% to 10% or more for properties priced above R3 million.

 To avoid hidden costs and bad surprises, you can check our our pack covering the property buying process in Cape Town.